Adult Learning to Play Violin with violinlab.com

 • Set realistic goals: The saying “Rome wasn’t built in a day” is more than apt in describing the long trajectory of becoming a competent violinist.
 Realize that tiny improvements are significant, and that they accumulate over time.
 You never see a tree grow, but you notice over time how big it has grown.
 Your technique is the tree and your concern is to nurture the tree.

-• Trust the Process: Violin programs like Violin Lab, Suzuki programs, and other comprehensive curriculum studies are built on centuries of the best pedagogical practices.
-As adults, it is easy to believe success can be reached by skipping or rushing through lessons covering basic skills as long as the intellect understands the concepts.
+• Trust the Process: Violin programs like Violin Lab, Suzuki method, and other comprehensive studies base curriculum on centuries of the best pedagogical practices.
+As adults, it is easy to believe that as long as the intellect understands the concepts, skipping ahead or rushing through lessons covering basic skills boots progress.
 Remember that the body takes much longer to learn and that building strong fundamentals will make for quicker progress later.

 • Seek Support: Although adults are incredible at self guiding and are capable of making huge progress using well designed internet resources like Violin Lab, receiving feedback from a qualified teacher is one of the most effective way for anyone learning violin to move forward.
 Teachers are able to spot things that are difficult for a violin student to notice on their own.